A Clockwork Orange (novel): Part 3: After prison

 Alex returns to his parents' flat, only to find that they are letting his room to a lodger.
-Now homeless, he wanders the streets and enters a public library, hoping to learn of a painless method for committing suicide.
+Now homeless, he wanders the streets and enters a public library, hoping to learn of a painless method for suicide.
 The old scholar whom Alex had assaulted in Part 1 finds him and beats him with the help of several friends.
 Two policemen come to Alex's rescue, but they turn out to be Dim and Billyboy, a former rival gang leader.
 They take Alex outside town, brutalise him, and abandon him there.
 Alex collapses at the door of an isolated cottage, realising too late that it is the one he and his droogs invaded in Part 1.

 The writer, F. Alexander, still lives here, but his wife has since died of what he believes to be injuries she sustained in the rape.
 He does not recognise Alex but gives him shelter and questions him about the conditioning he has undergone.
 Alexander and his colleagues, all highly critical of the government, plan to use Alex as a symbol of state brutality and thus prevent the incumbent government from being re-elected.
-Alex inadvertently reveals that he was the ringleader of the home invasion; he is removed from the cottage and locked in an upper-story bedroom as a relentless barrage of classical music plays over speakers.
+After Alex inadvertently reveals that he was the ringleader of the home invasion, he is removed from the cottage and locked in an upper-storey bedroom as a relentless barrage of classical music plays over speakers.
 He attempts suicide by leaping from the window.

 Alex wakes up in a hospital, where he is courted by government officials, anxious to counter the bad publicity created by his suicide attempt.
 He is informed that F. Alexander has been "put away" for Alex's protection and his own.
 Alex is offered a well-paying job if he agrees to side with the government once discharged.
 A round of tests reveals that his old violent impulses have returned, indicating that the hospital doctors have undone the effects of his conditioning.
-As photographers snap pictures, Alex daydreams of orgiastic violence and reflects, "I was cured all right."
+As photographers snap pictures, Alex daydreams of orgasmic violence and reflects, "I was cured all right."

 In the final chapter, Alex—now 18 years old and working for the nation's musical recording archives—finds himself halfheartedly preparing for another night of crime with a new gang (Len, Rick, and Bully).
 After a chance encounter with Pete, who has reformed and married, Alex finds himself taking less and less pleasure in acts of senseless violence.
 He begins contemplating giving up crime himself to become a productive member of society and start a family of his own while reflecting on the notion that his children could end up being just as destructive as he has been, if not more so.